Rebekah Vardy and Coleen Rooney set for first High Court hearing in libel battle

-Rebekah Vardy’s high-profile libel battle against 'Wagatha Christie' ColeenRooney is set for its first High Court hearing.
-Mrs Rooney, 34, accused MrsVardy in October last year of leaking stories about her private life to themedia, a claim denied by the wife of Leicester City striker Jamie Vardy.
+Coleen Rooney and Rebekah Vardy could come face-to-face in court with their £1million libel case hearing scheduled for Thursday November 19.
+The WAGs have been preparing for the court case over recent months following an explosive post made last year by Coleen accusing Rebekah of leaking stories about her.
+Report by Fullerg.
+Like us on Facebook at http://www.facebook.com/itn and follow us on Twitter at http://twitter.com/itn

-Rebekah Vardy arrives for a training session at the National Ice Centre inNottingham as she prepares to take part in Dancing On Ice 2021, as the firstHigh Court hearing in Ms Vardy's high-profile libel..
+Rebekah Vardy arrives for a training session at the National Ice Centre inNottingham as she prepares to take part in Dancing On Ice 2021, as the firstHigh Court hearing in Ms Vardy's high-profile libel battle against ColeenRooney is taking place in London.

 Credit: PA - Press Association STUDIO Duration: 01:02Published